pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-If we're working a program where performance is not the utmost concern then we don't need to sweat cloning data.
+If we're working on a program where performance is not the utmost concern then we don't need to sweat cloning data.
 Rust is a low-level language that exposes a lot of low-level details so it's easy to get caught up in premature optimizations instead of actually solving the problem at hand.
 For many programs the best order of priorities is usually to build for correctness first, elegance second, and performance third, and only focus on performance after the program has been profiled and the performance bottlenecks have been identified.
 This is good general advice to follow, and if it doesn't apply to your particular program then you would know.